miku/ubl-wd-2024-pe/README.md

 [1951](https://www.princeton.edu/~wbialek/rome/refs/shannon_51.pdf) by Claude Shannon
 * in 2024 there are "marketplaces" for "prompts" -- 'care about some "Stoic Wisdom For Modern Challenges" for $3.99 or "Social Media Strategy For Companies" for $2.99?

 To illustrate, let's train a model and use to generate some text in 60 seconds.
+XXX: king-james-bible + X

 ## LLM